jerseyweeds/multistreamnews.tv/prompt.md

   - Preserve functionality on small desktop windows and tablets with mouse/trackpad
   - Use CSS `@media (pointer: coarse)` and JavaScript `isTouchDevice()` function
   - Smooth CSS transitions matching the news channels section
+  - Auto-close after 15 seconds of no interaction, with timer reset on interaction

 * **URL Input:**
   - Textarea for users to paste multiple YouTube video URLs (one per line)